 ECONOMICS AT NEW YORK UNIVERSITY

-New York University's Department of Economics is top ranked in the US and stands among the top 15 schools of economics in the world according to the RePEc, QS Rankings and the Shanghai Rankings to name a few.
+New York University's Department of Economics is top-ranked in the US and stands among the top 15 schools of economics in the world according to the RePEc, QS Rankings and the Shanghai Rankings to name a few.

-The Department of Economics at NYU has distinguished scholars such as winner of the Nobel Prize in 2011, Tom Sargent, and winner of the 2004 Nemmers Prize Ariel Rubinstein in its faculty.
+The Department of Economics at NYU has distinguished scholars such as the winner of the Nobel Prize in 2011, Tom Sargent, and winner of the 2004 Nemmers Prize Ariel Rubinstein in its faculty.

 The department understands that student's interests in the study of Economics varies and hence offers undergraduate and graduate courses as majors and joint programs, besides an Honor's degree.

 For the undergraduate bachelor's program in the economics course at NYU, students can choose to study :